Bebé: Eibar

 On 12 July 2016, Bebé signed a four-year deal with Eibar, also in the Spanish top tier.
 He made his debut on 19 August, as the season began with a 2–1 loss at Deportivo de La Coruña, and scored his first goal on 24 September, to conclude a 2–0 home win against fellow Basques Real Sociedad.
 He returned to Rayo Vallecano in January 2018, on loan until the end of the season.

 Return to Rayo Vallecano

 On 31 August 2018, Bebé returned to Rayo on a permanent deal, after agreeing to a three-year contract.
 He suffered a serious knee injury during a match against Ponferradina on 26 October 2019, and was unable to play for more than a year until he returned against Fuenlabrada on 29 October 2020.

 Zaragoza (loan)

 On 31 January 2023, after being rarely used during the 2022–23 season, Bebé was loaned to second division side Real Zaragoza until June.

+Return from loan

+Upon returning, Bebé was kept in the squad under manager Francisco, being mainly used as a substitute, but lost space under new manager Iñigo Pérez.
+On 30 August 2024, he terminated his contract with the club.

+Racing Ferrol

+On 3 September 2024, Bebé agreed to a deal with Racing de Ferrol in the second division.
+The following 1 February, he terminated his link with the club.

+Ibiza

+Shortly after leaving Racing, Bebé signed a six-month contract with Primera Federación side UD Ibiza, reuniting with manager Paco Jémez.